Sheepshead (card game): Etymology

 Schafkopf literally means "sheep's head" and may refer to the practice going back over a century of recording the score by drawing a stylised head of a sheep with nine lines.
 However, some sources argue that the term was probably derived and translated incorrectly from Middle High German and referred to playing cards on a barrel head (from kopf, meaning head, and Schaff, meaning a barrel).

 Rules

 Preparation

 Sheepshead is played with 7-8-9-10-J-Q-K-A in four suits, for a total of 32 cards.
-This is also known as a Piquet deck, as opposed to the 52 or 54 present in a full French deck (also known as a Poker deck, or a regular deck of playing cards).
+This is also known as a Piquet pack, as opposed to the 52 or 54 present in a full French deck (also known as a Poker deck, or a regular deck of playing cards).
 A sheepshead deck is made by removing all of the jokers, sixes, fives, fours, threes, and twos from a standard deck.

 Card strength

 Card strength in sheepshead is different from in most other games.
 It is one of the most difficult things for some beginners to grasp.